7 Usage

 te_type: The data type for variables, function parameters, and results.
 By default this is double, but can be float (when TE_FLOAT is defined) or long double (when TE_LONG_DOUBLE is defined).

 If long double is in use, then various bitwise functions (BITNOT(), BITRROTATE()) may be able to support 64-bit integers.
-This will depend on the compiler used to build the library and can be verified by calling te_parser::supports_64bit() in your code or SUPPORTS64BIT() in an expression at runtime.
+This will depend on the compiler used to build the library and can be verified by calling te_parser::supports_64bit() at compile time or SUPPORTS64BIT() in an expression at runtime.

 te_variable: A user-defined variable or function that can be embedded into a te_parser.
 (Refer to custom variables.)